 Day 7 - Free day around Lake Tekapo

 Day 8 - Travel back to Queenstown and work planning session

 Day 9 - Trip end

 Let the job search begin!

-Once your first week of fun is over, you will get 12 months of personal job support from our team in Auckland, including job consultations, a local 24 hour emergency hotline, and unlimited access to an exclusive online jobs database, so you can begin looking for the perfect paid job!
+Once your first 9 days of fun is over, you will get 12 months of personal job support from our team, including job consultations and unlimited access to an exclusive online jobs app, so you can begin looking for the perfect paid job!
 No matter which seasonal itinerary you do, you will be assisted in finding jobs all over New Zealand!

 Kiwi Discovery Pass